 Storing and Reheating

 Mango sticky rice is best eaten shortly after it's made.
-The rice is still slightly warm, and the grains haven't had a chance to cool or harden.
+The rice is still slightly warm, and the mango is often slightly cool.

 If you have leftovers, they can be saved in the refrigerator.
 Save the sticky rice separately from the mango in a covered air-tight container.
 When you're ready to serve it again, the rice can be reheated in the microwave.
 It's best to cover the dish with a damp paper towel so that the rice doesn't dry out.

-So there you have it - how to make mango sticky rice AKA Khao Niao Mamuang.
-I love that once you know how to make sticky rice properly, this Thai dessert is quite easy to make.
-And I'm hoping that by sharing this recipe here, I can save you from rice cooker disasters like mine!
+So there you have it - how to make Mango Sticky Rice.
+I love that once you know how to make sticky rice properly, this Thai dessert is fairly straightforward and easy to make.
+And I'm hoping that by sharing this recipe here, I can save you from a first attempt disaster like mine!

 Recipe